Sin7Y/ola-lang/docs/en/source/ola-syntax.md

 ### Functions

-It is the basic module unit of Olang, containing declarations and statements.
+It is the basic module unit of Ola, containing declarations and statements.

 If the`fn`keyword is used, the function name must be explicitly provided. parameters, and return values are optional, and parameters are passed by value.